Accepts Healthy Volunteers

 Experimental: BMC128 in combination with Nivolumab

 Four 28-day treatment cycles of the standard Nivolumab treatment protocol (480 mg on Day 1 of each cycle) together with a QD regimen of BMC128, followed by a Iong-term Nivolumab monotherapy.
-Prior to starting this combination treatment, patients will undergo: I. Native microbiota depletion stage - patients will be treated with oral vancomycin 500mg and neomycin 1000mg q6h for 72 hours.
+Prior to starting this combination treatment, patients will undergo: I. Native microbiota depletion stage - patients will be treated with oral Vancomycin 500mg in combination with Neomycin 1000mg, q6h for 72 hours.
 II.
 BMC128 monotherapy induction stage - One BMC128 capsule will be administered once daily QD for a period of 14 days.

 Drug: - BMC128